Endura

-For Barbell Reverse Grip Bent Over Row, Novice starts at 0.52x bodyweight for men and 0.33x for women, while Elite starts at 1.3x bodyweight for men and 0.91x for women.
+Under strict Barbell Reverse Grip Bent Over Row strength standards, Novice starts around 0.52x bodyweight for men and 0.33x for women, while Elite starts around 1.3x for men and 0.91x for women.

 Understanding Your Barbell Reverse Grip Bent Over Row Strength Score